AndrewJBateman/angular-ngrx-tutorial/README.md

 ## :cool: Features

-* Adds titles of courses and weblinks to a list array using ngrx for state management.
+* Adds titles of courses and weblinks to a list array using NgRX for state management.

 ## :clipboard: Status & To-Do List